nd1511/OMASGAN_/README.md

 This Code Repository contains a PyTorch implementation for the OMASGAN model.

-Environments - Requirements: Python 3.7 and PyTorch 1.2
+Environments - Requirements: Python 3.7 and PyTorch 1.2 (requirements.txt)

 Future Date: Saturday 8 May 2021: Author Notification: Make the Code Repository non-anonymous, release the source code, and make the source code public.